gerritdevriese/kzones/README.md

 - `padding`: The amount of space between the window and the zone in pixels
 - `zones`: An array containing all zone objects for this layout
 - `screens`: An optional array of monitor connector names (e.g. `["DP-1", "HDMI-A-1"]`) restricting this layout to those monitors.
 Omit or leave empty to show the layout on every monitor.
 To discover connector names, bind the **KZones: Show detected monitors** shortcut in `System Settings / Shortcuts` and press it, or run `kscreen-doctor -o`.
 When any layout sets `screens`, per-screen tracking of the active layout is enabled automatically.
+- `skipSmartHotkeys`: Optional boolean.
+When `true`, every zone in this layout is excluded from the **Smart Hotkeys** (`Meta + Arrow`) zone pool.
+The layout still appears in the overlay and accepts drag-snap normally.

 Each **zone** object can contain the following keys: